onap/sdc/docs/offeredapis.rst

 Offered APIs
 ============

-The list of APIs that SDC has offered could be find in the following table:
+The list of APIs that SDC offers can be found from the following table:

 .. |pdf-icon| image:: images/pdf.png
               :width: 40px